3.3.2-B Protected Areas (PA-1, PA-2)

 (3) Structural BMPs.

-(a) All structural BMPs shall be designed, and the plans sealed, by a North Carolina registered professional with qualifications appropriate for the type of system required; these registered professionals are defined as professional engineers, landscape architects, to the extent that the General Statutes, Chapter 89A allow, and land surveyors, to the extent that the design represents incidental drainage within a subdivision, as provided in General Statutes 89(C)-3(7).
+(a) All structural BMPs shall be designed, and the plans sealed, by a North Carolina registered professional with qualifications appropriate for the type of system required as provided for in the North Carolina General Statutes.

 (b) Structural BMPs shall be designed for specific pollutant removal according to modeling techniques approved by the North Carolina Division of Water Quality.
 Specific requirements for these systems shall be in accordance with the design criteria and standards contained in the Land Development Standards Manual.